 No two patients are the same.
 The causes of pain for one may be different than another, so we can’t guarantee that back pain and foot pain are always connected.

 What we can guarantee, however, is that we will always perform a thorough evaluation and consider all the needs of each patient, including how their symptoms are affecting their daily lives.
 That way, we can recommend the best courses of treatment to meet each patient’s individual needs.

-Call our Greater Dayton office at (937) 435-7477 to schedule an appointment with Dr. Sunshein or Dr. Samouilov.
+Call our Greater Dayton office at (937) 435-7477 to schedule an appointment with Dr. Sunshein.
 If you prefer to contact us electronically, you can always fill out our online contact form and a member of our staff will respond to you during standard office hours.